08 Aug How Faith and Religion Helps With Addiction Recovery

 4. Think Beyond Twelve Steps

-If you’ve tried typical twelve-step programs before and they haven’t worked for you, something like The Narrow Gate might be a better option.
+If you’ve tried typical twelve-step programs before and they haven’t worked for you, something like The Narrow Gate Program might be a better option.
 Rather than immersing you in your personal drama through standard therapy and self-help, you can put events in perspective.

 The mysteries of life can be overwhelming and can contribute to feelings of confusion that lead us to make bad choices.
 With the guidance of a faith-based addiction treatment service, you can take those mysteries and learn something from them.